PrefectHQ/legacy-ui/README.md

 The Prefect UI requires a functional Prefect API to operate.
 For details on starting Prefect Server, visit the [docs](https://docs.prefect.io/api/latest/#ui-and-server).

+#### Submitting a PR
+PR Titles should include a prefix that sets out the purpose of the PR.
+Most PRs will begin with the prefix Bugfix or Feature.
+The title should describe the work and purpose of the PR clearly and succinctly and should be appropriate and safe for the Prefect community.

+Example:
+Feature: Add create flow run method to automations

 ## License

 Prefect UI is lovingly made by the team at [Prefect](https://www.prefect.io) and licensed under the [Prefect Community License](https://www.prefect.io/legal/prefect-community-license/).
 For information on how you can use, extend, and depend on Prefect UI to automate your data, take a look at our [license](https://github.com/PrefectHQ/ui/blob/master/LICENSE) or [contact us](https://www.prefect.io/pricing#contact).